saikatb2000/Startup_funding_powerBI/README.md

   <li>Pie Charts: Visualize the types of investments, sub-verticals, and industry segments.</li>
   <li>Interactive Elements: The dashboard allows users to interact with the data for a deeper exploration.</li>
 </ul>

+### Solution:
+**Top Investors & Their Investment Amounts**
+- Softbank – $2.5 billion (Large-scale funding, suitable for high-growth startups)
+- Microsoft, eBay, Tencent Holdings – $1.4 billion (Tech-focused, strategic investors)
+- Vijay Shekhar Sharma – $1 billion (Likely focuses on fintech and digital startups)

+**Investor Selection Criteria:**
+- If your startup is in technology, software, or cloud services → Microsoft, Tencent, eBay
+- If you need large-scale investment and global expansion → Softbank
+- If your startup is in fintech or e-commerce → Vijay Shekhar Sharma